the-sociophobic/blender-2-skyrim/README.md

 ## Blender2Skyrim

 This is a toolset for extracting Skyrim models.
 Extracting Skyrim models using Blender most of the time.
-Blender and not some 2-commits-per-year-funmade-toolset.
+Blender.
+Not some poorly-updated-funmade-toolset.

 1. Get Skyrim original installation on Windows PC
 2. Downlad [Bethesda Archive Extractor](https://www.nexusmods.com/fallout4/mods/78/?tab=files) from NexusMods